IvoNet/docker-vlc/README.md

 Web desktop docker image for: vlc

+It works but not well as no hardware acceleration is working, so the movie will stutter a lot.
+I only created this image as a demo of what can an can not be done.

 # Usage

 See `run.sh` and `vlc.sh` for examples on how to run the application.